 Click Next twice (this will bypass the Calculate based on quantity window).

-If the amount will be a set amount, enter that default rate in the first section of the Default rate and limit window.
+If the amount will be a set amount, enter that default rate in the first section of the Limit Type window.

-If there is a limit on the item, enter that amount in the second section of the Default rate and limit window, click Finish.
+If there is a limit on the item, enter that amount in the second section of the Limit Type window, click Finish.

 Once you have created the payroll item, choose the senario that fits how the Fringe Benefit will be paid to the employee:

 If reporting the amount on a paycheck where the employee has regular wages to offset the taxes:

 If the employee will not be receiving any further wages for the year, and the employer will be loaning the tax amount to the employee:

 If the employee will not be receiving any further wages for the year, and the employer will be the one paying for the taxes: